terminal42/escargot/README.md

 There are different configurations you can apply to the `Escargot` instance:

+* `Escargot::withHttpClient(HttpClientInterface $client): Escargot`

+   You can provide an instance of `Symfony\Component\HttpClient\HttpClientInterface` if you want to use a specific implementation or configure it with your custom options.
+   If you do not provide any client, `HttpClient::create()` will be used and thus, the best client is being automatically chosen for you.

 * `Escargot::withMaxRequests(int $maxRequests): Escargot`

    Returns a clone of the `Escargot` instance with a maximum total requests that are going to be executed.
 It can be